atk4/docs/core/working-with-objects.md

 (Actually, there are more things happening here which we cover below.)

-Your newly created object is now extending the functionality of the parent object that owns it through our Composability principle.

-So now our Page knows that it's displaying a form, and we can fine-tune the behaviour and display of the form by working with the `$form_object` we created.
+Visible objects (Views) contribute to the HTML output of the parent object - in other words - when you add Form into a page, HTML of Page will now also contain HTML of Form.
+We can continue to fine-tune the behaviour and display of the form by working with the `$form_object` we created - adding fields or changing template.

 Many objects are designed to reside within parent objects of a certain type.
-So if you add an obviously incompable object, such as a Grid paginator to a database Model, expect to see errors.
+So if you add an obviously incompatible object, such as a Form_Field into a Model, expect to see errors.

 ## Indirect Adding Of Objects